chahuja/manga-download/README.md

 # Manga-Download
 This script could be rendered useful for downloading batch images of manga from [mangareader.net](http://www.mangareader.net).
 It is currently at a very basic level as one would have to give options to select a particular manga.
-  - URL of the first page in the manga
+  - URL of the first page in the manga (--site)
-  - Number of Chapters
+  - Number of Chapters (--num_chap)
-  - Folder to store the outputs
+  - Folder to store the outputs (--folder)

 Example
 ```sh